 Not everyone has the budget to take stray dogs to veterinary clinics, but if you are able to, it is highly recommended to bring your dog friend to the vet for a thorough check-up.
 Strays often have the tendency to catch diseases and have problems due to their previous living conditions.

-You can have an arrangement with the vet for payment or waving some of the fees.
+You can have an arrangement with the vet for payment or wave some of the fees.

 4. Adopting your newfound furbaby